ktonal/audioset-downloader/README.md

                                  Techno`(list of available classes can be
                                  printed out with the command `audioset-
                                  classes`)
+  -u, --class-union              toggle whether class names should intersect
+                                 (default) or not
   -m, --mixed                    if provided, the downloaded examples will be
                                  instances of `--class-name` and possibly some
                                  other classes.
 Otherwise (default behaviour),